Grand Canyon River Trip: April 13th through May 7th, 2024

 Hannah, Bob and Lisa Potts near River Mile 53 in the Marble Canyon section of the Grand Canyon.

-On February 22, 2023 while Bob was going through e-mails when he noticed one from the Grand Canyon National Park River Permits office stating, "Thank you for submitting an application in a calendar year 2024 Grand Canyon National Park noncommercial river trip lottery.
+On February 22, 2023 while Bob was going through e-mails he noticed one from the Grand Canyon National Park River Permits office stating, "Thank you for submitting an application in a calendar year 2024 Grand Canyon National Park noncommercial river trip lottery.
 We are pleased to inform you that your lottery application was successful and we have scheduled a Standard trip for you to launch from Lees Ferry on April 16, 2024."

 The same thing happened almost nine years earlier in 2014 when he was awarded a permit to launch on April 13, 2015.
 As before, it didn't really sink in right away because it had been nine years and dozens of other messages from the permit office saying just the opposite and he thought this was just one more of the same.
 This had been a long awaited and exciting e-mail, but now the reality began to sink in on all the work involved in putting a trip like this together.